Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

-The differences between the models come from the different density contrast within the initial clumpy clouds.
-Earlier in Section \ref{sec:clumpy_setting}, we compare the structures of Clumpy-R32, Clumpy-p2.7, and Clumpy-p3.5 clouds that enter as initial conditions of the MC model, the MC-p2.7 model, and the MC-p3.5 model, respectively.
+The differences between the models come from the different density contrast \textit{within} the initial clumpy clouds, i.e., the width of the density PDF in the bottom panel of Fig. \ref{fig:init_hist}.
+Earlier in Section \ref{sec:clumpy_setting}, we compare the structures of Clumpy-R32, Clumpy-p2.7, and Clumpy-p3.5 clouds that are put to use as initial conditions of the MC model, the MC-p2.7 model, and the MC-p3.5 model, respectively.
 In short, the shallower the slope of the power spectrum is, the higher the density contrast within a cloud, i.e., the cloud has denser cores and less dense inter-clump material.
 With time, such low-density inter-clump gas can easily be pushed away from the cloud body.
-Therefore, we see dense heads well separated from each other in the MC-p2.7 model compared to the other models.
+Therefore, we see dense heads well separated from each other in the MC-p2.7 model with lower-density inter-clump material compared to the other models.
 Furthermore, the displaced inter-clump gas mixes with the hot halo gas and condenses in the wake behind the cloud which explains why we find more dense filaments and clumps in the tail region of the MC-p2.7 model compared to the other models.
-This effect is also noticeable in the cold gas mass evolution of the MC-p2.7 model (see Section \ref{sec:survivability} for detailed discussion).
+This effect is also noticeable in the cold gas mass evolution of the MC-p2.7 model, where we find a faster initial disruption followed by a significant growth of the mass (see Section \ref{sec:survivability} for detailed discussion).